vasefsta/project-SIGMOD-2013/README.md

 Notes:
-- With list_test both ADTLinkedList and ADTEntryList are being checked .
+- With list_test both ADTLinkedList and ADTEntryList are being checked.

-- η lookup_entry_word θα ελέγχει μια μια τις λέξεις κάθε φορα όχι ολόκληρο το document.
+- lookup_entry_word can check only one word at a time so we call this function for every word in a Document.